robertvoy/ComfyUI-Flux-Continuum/README.md

 📺 [Watch the Tutorial](https://www.youtube.com/watch?v=cjWuPcRZ1j0)

 ## Updates
+- **Flux Continuum Light 1.0.0:** Light version of the workflow with all the basic functions that requires only the FLUX.1-dev model.
+[Download](https://github.com/robertvoy/ComfyUI-Flux-Continuum/blob/main/workflow/Flux%2B%201.0.0_release.json)
+- **1.4.5:** Bug fixes
 - **1.4.2:** Black Forest Labs tools update
   - Black Forest Labs tools: Integrated the new Redux, Depth, Canny, Fill and IP Adapter models
   - Preview Panel: Preview all your image inputs and masks at a glance.
 Great for working with multiple IP Adapters